 The internet is a place filled with endless opportunities for frivolous fun.
 In fact, for many of us, it’s hard to imagine a time when we weren’t able to lose ourselves down the rabbit hole of cute cat videos and multipage listicles.
 But there’s so much more to the internet than the latest viral social media trend.
 For instance, there are places on the internet where you can create abstract artwork on the fly and unleash your inner Picasso.
 Or if that’s not your speed, maybe you’d like to play classic arcade games and revisit a time where smartphones didn’t exist yet.

+There's so much to explore beyond scrolling through your Instagram feed.
+Don't get me wrong, this is something I too have spent endless hours doing, but there is very little reward at the end of all that double tapping.
+So why not make your internet hours productive ones.
 If you’re bored out of your mind and are looking for something entertaining to do, consider the following 34 fun things to do on the internet.